zubata88/mdgru/docs/how_to_use.rst

     --nclasses 4 --only_test --ckpt path/to/samplestructure/experiments/onlytrainrun/1524126169/cache/temp-22500 --notestingmask

-Usually, after conducting a training run, it is the best idea to simply copy the training parameters, remove the "onlytest", add the locationtesting and the checkpointfile with "--ckpt".
+Usually, after conducting a training run, it is the best idea to simply copy the training parameters, remove the "only_test", add the locationtesting and the checkpointfile with "--ckpt".
 Some other parameters can also be left out as shown above, since they do not have an impact on the testing process.
 The training process before, when